 “There is too many police, they see me when I cross the trail to jungle.
-They wait [for us] there]…they leave their car their and they are walking and they listen.
+They wait [for us there]…they leave their car there and they are walking and they listen.
 Because when you are walking through the woods there is too much wood on the floor *crack, crack, crack*.
 When you are walking in the jungle and you are walking across the trail, they cannot know where is your direction.
 And when they are walking, two police, two police, and two police.
-And when they hear.
+And when they hear.”

-The respondent described Croatian police officers attempting to track his group as adopting a complex strategy in order to narrow down and identify his group’s location.
+The respondent described the strategy, he believed the Croatian police officers used to track down his transit group.
 He described his understanding of this strategy as a team of police officers breaking off into a number of groups of two, spreading themselves throughout a heavily trafficked section of forest.
 Then, as the respondent described it, the officers wait and stay silent in order to listen to the sounds of transit groups moving through the forest, naturally making noises as they step onto fallen branches and leaves.
 When one pair of officers hears the noises of a transit group walking through the woods, they then communicate with the others to triangulate the direction and the location of these noises.

 “This is the new tactic of the police…because before, when you are in the jungle [they] cannot catch you.
 When you come to Strulic, there is too much woods, he knows that we are not walking on the trail.
 Before we were walking on the trail, but we choose the path.”

 The respondent described him and his group realizing that they were being tracked by the police and attempting to evade them.
-It was his impression that the police had anticipated this and purposefully positioned themselves at a bottleneck area of the terrain which would for the transit group in a certain direction.
+It was his impression that the police had anticipated this and purposefully positioned themselves at a bottleneck area of the terrain.

 “When I cross the path, I look behind and there is too many bushes with thorns, and I run.
 There is no flat ground, you cannot walk through.
 It is too much tall.”